-Like nearly every other name (except for those like Brexleigh that are just completely made up — we’re looking at you, Cameron Diaz), these are rooted in a language other than English, but haven’t been Americanized to the point of easy pronunciation … at least not in their traditional spellings.
+Like nearly every other name (except for those like Raddix that are just completely made up — we’re looking at you, Cameron Diaz), these are rooted in a language other than English, but haven’t been Americanized to the point of easy pronunciation … at least not in their traditional spellings.
 Just to be clear, these are only hard to pronounce for Americans, and not to the native speakers of their origin language.
 But they are incredibly beautiful and often melodic sounding.
 In other words, perfect for your little sweetness.

 It doesn’t look lengthy enough to be a three-syllable name, but this French/Catalan form of Anna is pronounced ah-nah-EES.
 It’s sometimes spelled with a diacritical mark over the i (as in Anaïs), but this probably won’t help clarify pronunciation to most people, and such marks can sometimes cause confusion when it comes to legal documents.

 You’d never guess this one included a “V” sound and not an “M,” but that’s exactly why this Irish name makes the list: it’s pronounced nee-ev, two syllables.

 The name of the Greek goddess of the dawn, this one’s pronounced AE-ohs.
 It may be short and simple, but people will invariably say it with a long “EE” sound at the beginning.

 In this Spanish name, the X is bound to throw everyone but native Spanish speakers for a loop.
 It’s pronounced see-oh-MAR-uh, or sometimes the “see” part is replaced by a “she” sound: she-oh-MAR-uh.

 This lyrical French beauty, meaning “to admire,” is pronounced meer-RAY.
 Miri would be an option for an adorable — and easy to pronounce — nickname.